-Welcome to our legal super bowl betting guide.
-We developed this site to help players from the United States learn about the legalities of betting on the super bowl, and what they can and can’t do in the eyes of the law.
-We also offer a preview of super bowl 52, betting tips, interesting facts and much more.
-In addition you will find our own personal recommendations as to which online sports betting sites are the most reputable that hold legal and legitimate licensing in the industry.
+Welcome to our legal Super Bowl betting guide.
+We developed this site to help players from the United States learn about the legalities of betting on the Super Bowl, and what they can and can’t do in the eyes of the law.
+We also offer a preview of Super Bowl 53, betting tips, interesting facts and much more.
+In addition, you will find our own personal recommendations as to which online sports betting sites are the most reputable that hold legal and legitimate licensing in the industry.
 We hope you enjoy your stay and find our information useful.

 Top Legal Online Sportsbook For US Players

 Best Sports Betting Sites For Super Bowl 53

 |Site Name||Bonus Offer||Rating||USA|

 The odds below reflect the current betting odds for winning Super Bowl 53.
 As expected, the preseason odds lean towards the Patriots.
 However, this season has a long way to go, so its really anyone’s game.